SamSteffen/Athena_QA/README.md

 Once the 'col1' variable has been replaced with 'col2', highlight the entire script and paste it back into the original query, directly below your col1 query from Step 5.

-Repeat the above process until your query resembles the following:
+Repeat the above process until your query resembles the code below:

+> NOTE: The code below will not actually run if copied and pasted into your query editor.
+The lines of code that begin with 'col' names are meant to represent the structure of what your code should look like.
+They are written this way to conserve space in this repository.
+V V V V V
 ```
 WITH table_data (
     col1, col2, col3, col4, col5, col6, col7, col8, col9, col10,